MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/data-store-classification.md

 - Nonrelational databases, also known as *NoSQL databases*, store, manage, and retrieve data that isn't necessarily structured in a tabular form like relational databases.
 NoSQL databases can handle a wide variety of data types, including structured, semi-structured, and unstructured data.
 Examples of these databases in Azure are [Azure Cosmos DB](/azure/cosmos-db) and [Azure Managed Instance for Apache Cassandra](/azure/managed-instance-apache-cassandra/).

 You might need a hybrid database or data store for analytics and transactional purposes.
 These use cases are known as *hybrid transactional analytical processing*.
-Products like [Azure Cosmos DB for PostgreSQL](/azure/cosmos-db/postgresql/) or [Azure SQL Hyperscale](/azure/azure-sql/database/service-tier-hyperscale) are good choices for these use cases.
+For these use cases, use products like [Azure Cosmos DB for PostgreSQL](/azure/cosmos-db/postgresql/) or [Azure SQL Hyperscale](/azure/azure-sql/database/service-tier-hyperscale).

 ## Next step